 This management plan is written for a timeframe of ten years, as required by Section 253.034 Florida Statutes.
 The Ten-Year Implementation Schedule and Cost Estimates (summarizes the management goals, objectives and actions that are recommended for implementation over this period, and beyond.
 Measures are identified for assessing progress toward completing each objective and action.
-A time frame for completing each objective and action are provided and the estimated total costs to complete each objective are computed.
+A time frame for completing each objective and action is provided.
+Preliminary cost estimates for each action are provided and the estimated total costs to complete each objective are computed.
 Finally, all costs are consolidated under the following five standard land management categories: Resource Management, Administration and Support, Capital Improvements, Recreation Visitor Services and Law Enforcement.
 Statewide priorities for all aspects of land management are evaluated each year as part of the process for developing the DRP's annual legislative budget requests.
 When preparing these annual requests, the DRP considers the needs and priorities of the entire state park system and the projected availability of funding from all sources during the upcoming fiscal year.
 In addition to annual legislative appropriations, the DRP pursues supplemental sources of funds and staff resources wherever possible, including grants, volunteers and partnerships with other entities.
 The DRP's ability to accomplish the specific actions identified in the plan will be determined largely by the availability of funds and staff for these purposes, which may vary from year to year.
 Consequently, the target schedules and estimated costs identified in Table 8 may need to be adjusted during the ten-year management planning cycle.

 Table 5.
-Ten-Year Implementation Schedule and Cost Estimates Goal I: Provid le administrative support Measure Planning Period Estimated Cost Objective A Continue administrative support С Goal II: Protect water quality and quantity in the park, restore hydrology, and maintain Measure Planning Period Estimated Costs Objective A Conduct/obtain an assessment of the park's hydrological restoration needs Plan complete ST \$40,000 Action 1 Develop and implement an updated stormwater management plan.
-Work complete LT Depends on plan Goal III: Rest communities tore and maintain natural / babitats Measure Planning Period Estimated Costs Objective A Conduct natural community/habitat improvement activities on four acres of upland hardwood forest natural community.
-Action 1 Continued removal of offsite palms and non- native plant species. #trees removed С \$10,000 annual Goal IV: Maintain, improve, or restore imperiled species populations and habitats Measure Planning Period Estimated Cost Objective A Update baseline imperiled species occurrence inventory lists for plants and animals. ongoing С \$8,000 annual Objective B Monitor and document 4 selected imperiled animal species ongoing С \$8,000 annual Action 1 Develop monitoring protocols for selected imperiled animal species including the eastern indigo snake, gopher tortoise, Protocol Developed ST \$8,000
+Ten-Year Implementation Schedule and Cost Estimates le administrative support Measure Planning Period Estimated Cost Objective A Continue administrative support С ect water quality and Managema Planning Estimated and maintain e park, restore hydrology, Measure Period Costs Objective A Conduct/obtain an assessment of the park's hydrological restoration needs Plan complete ST \$40,000 Action 1 Develop and implement an updated stormwater management plan.
+Work complete LT Depends on plan Goal III: Rest tore and maintain natural / habitats Measure Planning Period Estimated Costs Objective A Conduct natural community/habitat improvement activities on four acres of upland hardwood forest natural community.
+Action 1 Continued removal of offsite palms and non-native plant species. #trees removed С \$10,000 annual tain, improve, or restore ecies populations and Measure Planning Period Estimated Cost Objective A Update baseline imperiled species occurrence inventory lists for plants and animals. ongoing С \$8,000 annual Objective B Monitor and document 4 selected imperiled animal species ongoing С \$8,000 annual Action 1 Develop monitoring protocols for selected imperiled animal species including the eastern indigo snake, gopher tortoise, Protocol Developed ST \$8,000